maxpromer/maxpromer/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on IOXhop.com
+- 🔭 I’m currently working on Artron Shop Co.,Ltd.
 - 🌱 I’m currently learning C/C++ & Arduino & Microcontroller
 - 👯 I’m looking to collaborate on
 - 💬 Ask me about C/C++ , Arduino , Microcontroller